pearl-core/pearl/README.md

 **Pearl** is a package manager for dotfiles, plugins, programs and any form of source code accessible via git.

-As soon as a package is installed, its content can be activated out of the box according to certain events, like for instance a shell startup (Bash, Zsh or Fish) or an editor startup (vim or emacs).
+As soon as a package gets installed, its content can be activated out of the box according to certain events, like, for instance, a shell startup (Bash, Zsh or Fish) or an editor startup (Vim or Emacs).
 This is possible via a smart and simple [hook mechanism](#create-your-own-pearl-package-in-seconds) that integrates the package content within the Pearl ecosystem.